-Sr. No. Key Audit Matter Auditor's Response 1.
-Revenue Recognition: Principal Audit Procedures: Key Audit Matter Description Revenue from contracts with customers for the year ended March 31, 2021 is Rs 10,837 crores.
-The Company recognises revenue following five step framework Our audit approach was a combination of test of controls and substantive procedures which included amongst others the following: in accordance with IND AS 115 "Revenue from customer contracts".
+Sr. No Key Audit Matter

+1. Revenue Recognition:

+Key Audit Matter Description Revenue from contracts with customers for the year ended March 31, 2021 is Rs 10,837 crores.

+The Company recognises revenue following five step framework in accordance with IND AS 115 "Revenue from customer contracts".
 A signed and enforceable contract with customer is a pre-requisite for revenue recognition in accordance with IND AS 115.
-Management evaluates the terms and conditions of the • Tested the effectiveness of controls relating to recording of revenues based on rates agreed as per signed contracts and confirmation from customers for efforts / resources deployed for a sample of invoices.
+Management evaluates the terms and conditions of the